11.6: mRNA Stability and Gene Expression

 Major Pathways of m-RNA degradation

 The most common mechanisms of mRNA degradation involve the removal of the 3' end poly-A tail and 5' m7G cap.
 Deadenylation, removal of adenines from the poly-A tail, can lead to degradation of mRNA by two different mechanisms.
 The first mechanism involves the shortening of the poly-A tail to less than 15-20 nucleotides, which destabilizes the association between the mRNA and its binding proteins.
 This exposes the 5' m7G cap to the decapping enzymes, DCP1 and DCP2.
 The decapped and unprotected 5' end of the mRNA then can be degraded with the help of the 5' to 3' exonuclease, XRN1.
 Another mechanism of degradation involves complete removal of the 3' poly-A tail by deadenylases and the subsequent degradation of the unprotected 3' end by the cytoplasmic exosome complex in the 3' to 5' direction.
 The 5' to 3' mRNA degradation is a major pathway in yeast, while the 3' to 5' mRNA degradation is a major one in mammalian cells; however, mRNA can also be degraded by both mechanisms at the same time.
 In some mRNAs, deadenylation is not a prerequisite for degradation.
 One mechanism involves the decapping of the 5' end followed by 5' to 3' mRNA degradation using exonuclease XRN1.
 The other less observed degradation pathway involves an internal cleavage of the mRNA using endonucleases.
-The nascent unprotected ends of the broken mRNA then can be easily degraded in 5' to 3' and 3' to 5' direction with the help of XRN1 and the exosome complex, respectively.
+The nascent unprotected ends of the broken mRNA then can be easily degraded in 5' to 3' and 3' to 5' directions with the help of XRN1 and the exosome complex, respectively.